Villylily/Dochacat/README.md

 then go to your doc and Dochacat will show up on your toolbar

 Alsoo all users must be editors in the Google doc or things will break

+Why did i make this Schools block Google Chat and makeing Group chats was hard not everyone has phones or anything so i made this a Universal Groupchat for Google Docs